-The school's culture plays an important role in fostering well-being and integration of migrant pupils.
-Overall, most migrant children feel happy at school.
-However, some have specific worries related to their sense of belonging, acceptance, knowledge, and identity.
+The school culture plays an important role in fostering wellbeing and integration of migrant pupils.
+Overall, most migrant children feel happy at school, however some have specific worries related to their sense of belonging, acceptance, knowledge, and identity.
 In addition, these children face discrimination more often than children of other backgrounds.

 Therefore, school cultures need to be better developed in supporting the needs and integration of migrant children.
-One should recognise that this is a big task and, therefore, will require the collaboration of all relevant stakeholders at a national, local, and school-level so that schools can become a safe and friendly place, with tolerant and open attitudes, zero-racist discrimination and zero-violence policies.
+One should recognise that this is a big task and therefore will require the collaboration of all relevant stakeholders at a national, local, and school level so that schools can become a safe and friendly place, with tolerant and open attitudes, zero-racist discrimination and zero-violence policy.

-- Adopt systematic plans and provide financial means for integration strategies and practices in schools at all levels. - Integrate topics of diversity into the curriculum and the everyday school life. - Establish clear reception paths with a childcentered approach and information for migrant pupils. - Establish and use protocols and procedures to prevent and report harassment based on ethnicity, race, religion, gender, etc. - Provide enhanced support for migrant pupils to improve their educational attainment and future educational perspectives.
+- Adopt systematic plans and provide financial means for integration strategies and practices in schools at all levels. - Integrate topics of diversity etc. into curriculum and every-day school life. - Establish clear reception paths with child-centred approach and information for migrant pupils. - Establish and use protocols and procedures to prevent and report harassment on the basis of ethnicity/race/religion/gender etc. - Provide enhanced support for migrant pupils to improve their educational attainment and future educational perspectives.

-2. Relations with educational staff
+Relations with educational staff

-Children view teachers and staff as supportive and helpful.
-They also believe they can rely on them.
+Children view teachers and staff as supportive and helpful; they also believe they can rely on them.
 There were, however, accounts of teachers who were insensitive, uncaring, and unaware of migrant children's backgrounds and struggles and treated them unfairly because of individual characteristics.

 The quality of teacher and pupil relationships depend highly on teachers themselves, the pedagogy they use and their level of interest in their pupils.
-Therefore, there is a need for teachers that use diverse and innovative teaching methods and materials to facilitate the engagement of learners who have different levels of language proficiency.
+Therefore, there is a need for teachers who use diverse and innovative teaching methods and material to facilitate engagement of learners who have different levels of language proficiency.

-- Provide systemised training to teachers on teaching in a diverse society. - The training should make teachers confident to deal with issues relating to interculturality, integration, inter-ethnic conflicts, and discrimination.
+- Provide systemised training to teachers on teaching in a diverse society. - The training should make teachers confident into deal with issues relating to interculturality, integration, inter-ethnic conflicts, and discrimination.

-3. Relations with peers and friends
+Relations with peers and friends

-In general, children were positive about their relations with peers.
-Friendships with individuals of ones' own or migrant background facilitated integration, helped with language acquisition, their sense of belonging, and identity formation.
+In general, children were positive about their relations with peers, friendships with individuals of ones' own or migrant background facilitated integration, helped with language acquisition, a sense of belonging and identity formation.
 However, despite the majority having positive experiences, migrant or minority children also reported peer discrimination because of their migrant background, religion, ethnicity, and language.

-Discrimination and bullying have a profound negative impact on the well-being of migrant children and, therefore, need to be addressed at a policy level.
+Discrimination and bullying have a proud negative impact on wellbeing of migrant children and therefore need to be addressed at a policy level.

-- Include diversity issues into everyday teaching and the curriculum so that children better understand their multiple and complex identities. - Monitor peer dynamics, children's attitudes, perceptions, and level of inter-ethnic friendships. - Stimulate peer support by introducing a peer-topeer tutoring system.
+- Include diversity issues into everyday teaching and the curriculum so that children better understand their multiple and complex identities - Monitor peer dynamics, children's attitudes, perceptions, and level of inter-ethnic friendships - Stimulate peer support by introducing peer to peer tutor system

-4. Family and school-parents relations
+Family and school-parents' relations

-A family is one of the most important sources of psychosocial support.
-It is a source of identity, feelings of belonging and safety.
+Families are one of the most important sources of psychosocial support.
+They are a source of identity, feelings of belonging and safety.
 Families also play an important role in the integration process, yet their role is often overlooked within policy.

-Some children expressed that their families were not appropriately treated by the school and other institutions.
+Some children expressed that their families were not appropriately treated by school and other institutions.
 Therefore, school-parents relations need to improve and require more attention from all relevant stakeholders.